Jypear/tocketry/docs/tutorial/basic.rst

 Changing Logging Destination
 ----------------------------

-Logging the states of the tasks is vital for Rocketry's system.
+Logging the states of the tasks is vital for Tocketry's system.
 This includes the logs about when each task started, succeeded and failed.
 This information is used in many of the scheduling statements and to prevent setting the same task running multiple times.

-Rocketry extends `logging library's <https://docs.python.org/3/library/logging.html>`_ loggers extending them with `Red Bird <https://red-bird.readthedocs.io/>`_ to enable reading the logs.
+Tocketry extends `logging library's <https://docs.python.org/3/library/logging.html>`_ loggers extending them with `Red Bird <https://red-bird.readthedocs.io/>`_ to enable reading the logs.